by Neil MacQueen

 Learn from the mistakes and successes of those who have gone before you.
 Read the book Teaching with Computers in Christian Education.
 Using computers in the Sunday School is different than using computers in the public schools.
 Over the years I’ve saved churches from making purchasing mistakes and wasting hundreds of dollars.
 Before you start spending serious money or somebody’s time (which has its own cost), read my book.

-Order a copy on our online order form.
-It will save you from making mistakes and wasting money (and appearing stupid in front of your volunteers and staff).
+My book will save you from making mistakes and wasting money (and appearing stupid in front of your volunteers and staff).
 If you read the book, and then don’t think it was worth the $$, send it back for a full refund.
 You won’t.

 FUN and EXCITEMENT is where you START when you toss kids and computers together.
 But you want to teach God’s Word and nurture faith.